kubernetes/website/content/en/blog/_posts/2024-04-17-kubernetes-1.30.md

 features.
 The consistent delivery of top-notch releases underscores the strength of our development cycle and the vibrant support from our community.

-This release consists of XX enhancements.
-Of those enhancements, XX have graduated to Stable, XX are entering Beta, and XX have graduated to Alpha.
+This release consists of 45 enhancements.
+Of those enhancements, 17 have graduated to Stable, 18 are entering Beta, and 10 have graduated to Alpha.

 ## Release theme and logo